refinedev/refine/documentation/docs/packages/documentation/routers/nextjs-router.md

 On the server-side, you can use your `authProvider`'s `check` function inside server side functions (`getServerSideProps`) to redirect unauthenticated users to other pages like login...

 :::info
-Using the server-side approach is recommended.
+For page level authentication, server-side approach is recommended.
 :::

 ### Server Side